sandra-suozzo/English5IB/content/en/docs/Databases/The Databases.md

 database is a more complex system in which data from many different files are interlinked.
 In this case a database management system (DBMS) is necessary to organise and analyse all this data.
-A programming language, called /Structured Query Language" (SQL), enables users to define the sort of data they are looking for.
+A programming language, called "Structured Query Language" (SQL), enables users to define the sort of data they are looking for.
 For example, a shopping website uses SQL to translate a customer's input into a request for the DBMS.
 The DBMS then instructs the computer to retrieve the data that